 At the tip of Attica is the peninsula of Sounio.
 To get there, follow the coastal road from Athens.
 This drive is worth the trip itself.
 At the tip of the cape in Sounio, you can visit the Temple of Poseidon.
 Ancient Greeks had a knack for finding the most beautiful vantage point and turning it into a place of worship.

 Today, you can visit the temple ruins, which offer beautiful views of the Aegean.
-To the left, there is a beach and a cafe where you can watch the sunset.
-The town right before Sounio, Legrena, has several beaches that feel like you’re on a Greek island.
+To the left, there is a beach and a cafe where we watched the sunset.
+The town right before Sounio, Legrena, has several beaches that feel like those of a Greek island.
 All of this is less than an hour from Athens.

 Greek food is heaven.
 To avoid tourist restaurants and their faux traditional dishes, I never eat on a main square or a place that offers the menu in six languages.
 For breakfast, I would skip the standard continental breakfast at the hotel and head to the nearest bakery.
 Greek bakeries are the best in all of Europe, and a nice Frappe or Espresso fredo (cold coffee) is the best way to start the day here.

 For lunch or dinner in Athens, we liked Karamanlidika, a deli-style restaurant with great cold cuts and cheeses, as well as small meze-style plates like hummus, fried cheese dishes, spicy sojouk.
 The service is so friendly I felt like I’d been going here all my life.